The night I turned 31 years of age I broke in my mother’s arms. It was January 31st, 1996.

 “I’ve loads to tell you,” she said rather breathlessly.
 She kneaded her hands together.

 “What is it?”

 “My husband and I are chucking it.
 He’s had an affair.
 I found out the night before you arrived.
 We’d been to a New Year’s party.
 She confronted me at that party.
 He’s moved out,” she told me.

 “Och.
 It’s fine!
 It’s fine!” she said.
 “I’m relieved.”
 Her obvious agitation belied her professed jubilation.
-“That’s why I was so funny the morning you arrived.
+“That was why I was so funny the morning you arrived.
 I’m very sorry for my mood that day.”

 “Och.
 You were fine,” I lied.
 “I thought you were just hung over.”

 “Well.
 That’s all finished now.
 He’s moved out so we can have a proper chat when I get home tonight.”

 “Okay,” I said.
 “See you at home later then.”
 She handed me her house keys.

 We hugged goodbye and she ran back inside her office building.
 I walked towards the shelter where I would catch the bus back to her wee cottage.
 The newlyweds had vanished.